-Man’s Search For Meaning by Viktor Frankl Book Summary & Commentary
+Man’s Search For Meaning Summary: 6 Best Lessons from Viktor Frankl

 Quick Summary:Man's Search for Meaning was written after Viktor Frankl survived the concentration camps of WW2.
 He noticed that his fellow prisoners who could find purpose and meaning in their suffering found the strength to survive, while others perished.
 This book is also a guide to finding meaning in your life.

 Viktor Frankl was already a successful professor and therapist when his life was turned upside down by World War II.
 Along with millions of other Jewish people, he was sent to the concentration camps by Hitler’s Nazi party.
 In this book there are some horrific details about what happened in these camps.
 If you don’t have the stomach to hear about that, then you should stop reading here.

 On the other hand, Frankl’s experiences in the camps gave him a deep insight into human psychology.
 He saw that some men in the camps were able to hold on to hope even in the face of starvation, torture and death.
 These were the men who survived the camps.
 Others could not find meaning in their miserable existence and they perished.

 After Frankl had helped some of the prisoners avoid suicide, he saw that he could use the same tools to help anyone find meaning in their life.
 The second half of his book is a practical guide on how to do this.

 When this book was published, it soon became a bestseller in many languages.
 Viktor Frankl said he was not proud of this really, nor did he consider it an achievement.
 He just saw it as a sad reflection of the reality that modern people are starving for meaning.
 In fact, he wrote this book intending to publish it anonymously.
 It was only at the last moment, his friends persuaded him to put his name on the book because his reputation as a psychology professor would make it much more influential.